Joey Tribbiani: Season 3

+Season 5

 Joey had some bad luck in terms of his acting career.
 In Season Five, he is cast in the independent film Shutter Speed, but it is shut down before filming began in Las Vegas.
 He was also fired from a Burger King commercial.
 He filmed a role in a Law & Order episode that was cut from the completed episode—Joey was only "seen" as a corpse in a body bag.

+Seasons 6 and 7

-In seasons 6 and 7, he lands a starring role as Detective 'Mac' Machiavelli in a very short-lived, and very bad cop show called Mac and C.H.E.E.S.E, which Chandler described as "one of the worst things ever... and not just on TV."
-Joey had high hopes for the series, however Mac and C.H.E.E.S.E was canceled halfway through its first season.
+In seasons 6 and 7, he lands a starring role as Detective "Mac" Machiavelli in a short-lived and bad cop show called Mac and C.H.E.E.S.E., which Chandler described as "one of the worst things ever... and not just on TV."
+Joey had high hopes for the series, however Mac and C.H.E.E.S.E. was canceled halfway through its first season.

 In Season 7, Joey auditions for the role of Dr. Striker Ramoray, a new character on "Days of Our Lives" and Drake Ramoray's brother, but he doesn't get that role.
 Eventually, Joey's luck turns when he gets back his role as Dr. Drake Ramoray and is even nominated for an award for Best Returning Character, first as a character in a coma, then revived through a brain transplant with another character, Jessica Lockhart (played by Susan Sarandon).

 In Season 7, he later replaces Lockhart as Dr. Drake "Jessica" Ramoray.
 Later, in the spin-off Joey, it turns out that he loses his role as Dr. Drake Ramoray and has to again hunt for a new job.

 Later in season 7, Joey lands a supporting role as "Tony", a soldier, in a major film opposite an Oscar-nominated actor named Richard Crosby (Gary Oldman).
 The film is a World War I period film entitled Over There.
 Later Chandler accompanies Joey to the premiere of the film.